Explore

 Lea en español.

-Guests of all ages can delight in an oversized deer, snail, squirrel, dragonfly, and sandhill crane—all animals native to northern Illinois—depicted in brightly decorated larger-than-life artworks up to 24 feet tall.
+Guests of all ages will delight in colorful sculptures modeled after a white-tailed deer, a brittle button snail, a fox squirrel, a blue dasher dragonfly, and a sandhill crane—all animals native to northern Illinois.
+Each creature is depicted in vibrantly painted, larger-than-life sculptures up to 22 feet tall!

 Presenting Sponsor